The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/1-clis.md

 Check out these [awesome challenges](https://github.com/mssalvatore/command-line-challenges) for additional practice.
 A lot of these challenges go way beyond what we've learned in this lesson and will push you to research and learn on your own!

+We're using Linux commands so whenever you are researching a topic, add "Linux" to the end of your search so that you get appropriate results!
+For example, for the first challenge you may search **"how to unzip .tar.gz file linux"**.

 </details>